Key Trends, Challenges, and the Future of Work

 Who They Are

-Organizations at the highest maturity level typically use enterprise-grade recognition platforms like HiFives, Vantage Circle, Xoxoday, and Advantage Club.
+Organizations at the highest maturity level typically use enterprise-grade recognition platforms such as HiFives, Vantage Circle, Xoxoday, and Advantage Club.

 1. Enterprises using digital recognition platforms